 - Wash your face and moisturize your skin at night before you go to bed, as well.

 Since acne on your chin is closely associated with your hormonal system, you can eat foods and take supplements that will help regulate it naturally.
-These include:

 - Nutritional yeast

 The best thing to do is to see a health professional who can determine which remedies are most appropriate for your particular case according to the hormones that need adjustment.

 Manage Your Stress